lwplan/RogueLiteDSL/docs/DSL_Syntax.md

 body :=
     [charges-clause]
     [targeting-clause]
-    [immediate-clause]
-    [modifier-clause]
+    [effect-clause { 'then' effect-clause }]
     [side-effects-clause]
     [miss-clause]

+effect-clause := immediate-clause | modifier-clause
 ```

 Only the header is mandatory.
-Each clause in the body is optional but must appear in the order shown above.
-A single ability may contain exactly one immediate effect and zero or more modifier effects.
+The body may include any number of `effect-clause` segments chained with the keyword `then`.
+Validation rules ensure that at most one immediate effect is present and that it precedes any modifier effects.

 ## 2. Immediate Effects